 “Those assholes are bad fucking news, and have no tolerance for surface transports—even ones that have papers,” put in Bastian.
 “We should not stay here.”

-“We would be on our way right fucking now… if we had any fuel or power,” Percy said, “that lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
-We’re dead in the water, and we’re still a bit fucked folks.”
+“We would be on our way right fucking now . . . if we had any fuel or power,” Percy said.
+“That lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
+We’re dead in the water, and we’re still a bit fucked, folks.”

-“Owen!” she called down to the deck, “come back up here, we have to get back to work.”
-As he ran over and climbed back up the side of the sail she laid out their next steps.
-“Hemi, get down to the navigation chart and see if there’s any hope of any place we could limp to with what little charge we have left on the battery.”
+“Owen!” she called down to the deck, “come back up here.
+We have to get back to work.”
+As he ran over and climbed back up the side of the sail, she laid out their next steps.
+“Hemi, get down to the navigation chart and see if there’s any hope of a place we could limp to with what little charge we have left on the battery.

 “Bastian, get on the radio and see if you can raise anyone on the Independent Operators frequency.
 Maybe we’ll get extraordinarily lucky and find some help from someone who won’t ask too many questions.”